 2D-Code - a useful blog keeping you up to date with 2D barcodes

 Denso Wave - the original creators of the 2D barcode

 MC2 - the mobile codes consortium

 Wikipedia - a wiki article about QR Codes

 Google's ZXing Project - a Google Android application for decoding barcodes

 Barcode Generator - QR Codes, Data matrix, Aztec, MaxiCode among others

 Access the Unisa Library Mobile Catalogue (AirPAC) by scanning the following QR code:

-The Library purchased the following book to use QR codes wa spurchased by the Library.
+An interactive book that uses QR codes was purchased by the Library.
 QR codes appear on every page to open contextual video, sound, maps, blogs, chat, etc. on your mobile device.
 Reading this book is an enriched and interactive experience: